Vanessa Lachey Cries Over Son's Premature Birth On 'Dancing With The Stars'

 “I was scared to see him because, I think, as a man you want to believe you can protect your kids, protect your wife,” Nick explained.
 “I never felt so helpless.
 There was nothing I could do.”

-During the competition, Vanessa put her emotions into a rumba with her professional partner, Maksim Chmerkovskiy, dancing to a song Nick wrote in 2013 called “Godspeed (Sweet Dreams).”
+During the competition, Vanessa put her emotions into a rumba with her professional partner, Maksim Chmerkovskiy, dancing to Nick Lachey’s version of “Godspeed (Sweet Dreams).”
 The mother explained that the song helped her through the emotional period while her son was in the hospital, saying it helped them find peace and solace.

 “This song got us through some really tough times and helped us bond even closer as a family,” Vanessa said.

-Note: CORRECTION: An earlier version of this article mistakenly stated that Nick Lachey wrote “Godspeed (Sweet Dreams).”
-The song was written by Radney Foster and popularized by the Dixie Chicks.